mtklein/questlog/README.md

 ## Development Setup
 Run `source ./deps.sh` on Linux or macOS to install Flutter locally, download artifacts, and fetch Dart packages.
 The script also configures Git to trust the Flutter directory so `flutter test` works without warnings.
 After sourcing the script you can run `flutter test` and `flutter run` offline.
+If you want to build for desktop platforms, run `flutter create --platforms=macos,linux,windows .` once to generate the platform directories.

+### Running on macOS
+Use `flutter run -d macos` to launch the desktop build.

+### Running on iPhone
+Connect a device or start the iOS simulator and run `flutter run -d ios`.
+The first launch may require Xcode to set up signing.